Tomat7/ADCmultiplexer/README.md

 So, it is necessary to use periodically `check()` method to update value and switching to next pin/port.
 See `/example` for details.

-See also https://github.com/Tomat7/ADCmulti - works similar but easy to use and returns *average* value.
+See also https://github.com/Tomat7/ADCmulti - works similar but returns *average* value and easy to use.
 (I thinks so :-)